Flames vs. Flyers Player Props Betting Odds

 |2

-Travis Sanheim has helped lead the attack for Philadelphia this season with four goals and 21 assists.
+Joel Farabee has helped lead the attack for Philadelphia this season with 12 goals and 17 assists.

 |Opponent